Skip to main content

 Manual override

-Accepted values: anthropic, claude, openai, gpt (case-insensitive).
+Accepted values: anthropic / claude, openai / gpt, converse / auto (case-insensitive).
 The env var takes precedence over prefix detection.

 Inference Profiles vs. Model IDs